vlitzke/kitchenflies/DNAseq/10_callSNPs/README.md

 jobs=10                         ## number of parallel jobs/cores used for the SNP calling

 you need to make sure all of the scripts are in the same folder when you're calling the command!
+His poolsnp.sh provides more information about the commands. :)

 -----
 though you can also do it like conda install bioconda::bcftools